cloudevents/spec/discovery.md

 ## Overview

-The goal of the CloudDiscovery API is to enable connections between consumers of events and Event providers / producers / aggregators / brokers of events and to facilitate the creation of CloudSubscriptions.
+The goal of the CloudDiscovery API is to enable connections between consumers of events and Event producers to facilitate the creation of CloudSubscriptions.
+Note that whether an Event producer is a single entity, an aggregator/broker of multiple event producers, or an intermediary is an implementation detail of the producer and does not change how an event consumer interacts with a specification compliant producer.

-Discovery allows for an event producer or intermediary component to advertise the event types that are available, provide the necessary information to consume that event (schema / delivery protocol options), and the necessary information to create a subscription.
+Discovery allows for an event producer to advertise the event types that are available, provide the necessary information to consume that event (schema / delivery protocol options), and the necessary information to create a subscription.
 The output of the API ought to be such